Live Like a Hydra

 The 1st day of every month is your chance to re-start, revise, and recommit to the things that are most important to you.

-See my doc as an example: Codex
+See my doc as an example: Book of Beliefs

 - Check in for last month.
 If you had a goal for last month, write “HIT” or “MISS” next to it, depending on if you think you did or did not meet the purpose of the goal.
 “MISS” is totally okay, it means you can edit the goal to be more antifragile this month.
 Write “PASS” next to any older goals that you hadn’t updated yet.

 - Did the Chaos Monkey get you at all last month?
 If so, how did you respond to it, and should you have done anything differently?
 Add a brief description under the “Chaos Monkey Tricks” as a record.

 - Did your list of interests that you pour your soul into change last month?
 Add, edit, or remove as necessary.

 - Did your list of important people change last month?
 Add, edit, or remove as necessary.